casefabric/guide/docs/engine/authorization.md

 You can read more on this in the [API Documentation](../api/case-team) on Case Team.

-### Cafienne specific implementation
+### CaseFabric specific implementation
-In addition to the above mentioned CMMN rules, the Cafienne Engine also enforces some more authorizations.
+In addition to the above mentioned CMMN rules, the CaseFabric Engine also enforces some more authorizations.

 #### Human Task authorization
-- When claiming a HumanTask, the Cafienne Engine validates whether the user has the required `Case Role` within the Case Team.
+- When claiming a HumanTask, the CaseFabric Engine validates whether the user has the required `Case Role` within the Case Team.
 - When a HumanTask is assigned to a specific person, only that person can revoke the task.